HFpostdoc/unstable_states/README.md

 unstable_states
 ===============

-r values for cycle thresholds:
-- 2 cycles: 2
-- 4 cycles: 2.45
-- 8 cycles: 2.547
+*Intro*
+- Ecosystem dynamics a brief history (phenomenology -> succession -> diversity-stability -> systems theory -> alternative stable states
-- 16 cycles: 2.567
+- Questions:

-Try audio output?

-What theory or math can we use if stable states are the exception?
+1. What theory or math can we use if stable states are the exception?

-What would theory look like if we don't start with a concept of stability?
+2. What would theory look like if we don't start with a concept of stability?

-What do dynamics look like in systems without stable states?
+3. What do dynamics look like in systems without stable states?

-Using the logistic difference model of population growth developed by May (1976), simulate changes in the model parameter (a) at different locations along the gradient of stationary to chaotic oscillations.

-Variables
-- inital alpha
-- final alpha
-- number of alphas
-- alpha step size
+*Equilibrium: the Utility of Balance*
+- Equilibrium = base model
+- Equilibrium = mathematical tractability

+*Equilibrium: What's lost in the balance?*
+- Support for equilibrium?
+- Support for non-equilibrium?

+*Leaving Equilibrium Behind: New Approaches and The Arrow of Time*
-- generation time
+- control theory
-- N vs X

-Response
+- complex systems theory
+- convergent cross mapping
-- look at transient dynamics
+- introducing dynamics
-- look at oscillating dynamics
+- evolutionary dynamics (community genetics)